 Yep, sounds dreadful, right?
 Well, judging by its pedigree, it is indeed dreadful.
 One of the other reasons why you are feeling exhausted right now is as a result of what is known as ‘Keto Flu”.
 Some of the symptoms of Keto Flu may include Poor focus, cramping, dizziness, nausea, brain fog, irritability, insomnia, and cramping.

-In this case, there are possible remedies such as getting more sleep, supplement exogenous ketones, exercising, supplement electrolytes, eating more fat, and drink a lot of water.
+In this case, there are possible remedies such as getting more sleep, supplementing exogenous ketones, exercising, supplementing electrolytes, eating more fat, and drinking a lot of water.
 Keto flu lasts for 1 to 3 weeks, but with the tips stated earlier, you can shorten this time.

 – Adrenal Fatigue.

-Speaking of flu, we also need to talk about ‘adrenal fatigue’.
-While many people refer to this condition like adrenal fatigue, it is often reported as one of the following: Depression, Insomnia, Anxiety, and persistent fatigue.
+Speaking of flu, we also need to talk about ‘adrenal fatigue.
+While many people refer to this condition as adrenal fatigue, it is often reported as one of the following: Depression, Insomnia, Anxiety, and persistent fatigue.
 What could be the cause of these conditions?

-These conditions are a result of extreme exercising, high stress, lack of food, and insomnia.
+These conditions are a result of extreme exercise, high stress, lack of food, and insomnia.
 It could also be a mix of any of these.
-However, while most people would want to associate the keto diet to these conditions, it isn’t usually the case.
+However, while most people would want to associate the keto diet with these conditions, it isn’t usually the case.
 Like we’ve said earlier, drink more water and you’ll be fine.

 3 things you can do about your keto diet exhaustion.